Bladder and Other Urothelial Cancers Screening (PDQ®): Screening - Patient Information [NCI]

 - Adenocarcinoma: Cancer that begins in glandular cells.
 Glandular cells in the bladder urothelium make substances such as mucus.

 See the following PDQ summaries for more information about bladder and other urothelial cancers:

 - Transitional Cell Cancer of the Renal Pelvis and Ureter Treatment

 Bladder cancer is more common in men than women.

 In the United States, bladder cancer occurs more often in men than in women, and more often in whites than in blacks.
-From 2006 to 2015, bladder cancer rates decreased slightly each year.
-The number of deaths from bladder cancer decreased for men and women of all races from 1975 to 2009.
-From 2007 to 2016, deaths from bladder cancer stayed the same for men and decreased slightly each year for women.
+Rates of bladder cancer have stayed about the same since the 1970s, although more recently (2008 to 2017), bladder cancer rates have been decreasing slightly each year.
+Deaths from bladder cancer decreased in all races and sexes between 1975 and 2017.